 current & upcoming courses:

-I am research leave during AY 2016-2017 and will not be offering any courses during that time.
+I am on sabbatical during Spring of 2018 and will not be offering any courses during that time.

 - POLS 3050: Critical Race Theory (cross-listed with Chicana/o Studies; fulfills Interdisciplinary Connections Core Requirement, Writing Flag, and Information Literacy Flag)